Fall Fun in Miami County, Indiana

 Sunday was the perfect fall day in Indiana.
 Crisp weather but plenty of sunshine!
-With nothing to do until late in the day, my daughter and I took off to see what type of fall fun we could find.
-We drove to nearby Miami County as part of my Explore Indiana series.
+With nothing to do until late in the day, my daughter and I took off to see what type of fall fun in Miami County Indiana we could find.

 Our first stop was of course for coffee.
 Both of us love coffee and we especially love local coffee shops.
 Aroma Coffee Shop in Peru, Indiana was the perfect start to our day.
 Thanks to decadent coffee drinks and delicious Apple Cider donuts (look at all those spices inside!), we thoroughly enjoyed our stop at this cozy shop.